Soups, Ramen & Noodles in Kansas City

 - Lulu’s Thai Noodle Shop: Thai favorites like pad se eu and pad Thai shine at this popular fast-casual restaurant with locations in the Crossroads Arts District and Westwood.

-- Blue Koi Noodles & Dumplings: Located on 39th Street West and in Leawood, Blue Koi’s handmade noodles, crave-worthy dumplings and other Chinese comfort food dishes earned it a feature in Food Network’s Diners, Drive-Ins and Drives.
+- Blue Koi Noodles & Dumplings: Located in Leawood, Blue Koi’s handmade noodles, crave-worthy dumplings and other Chinese comfort food dishes earned it a feature in Food Network’s Diners, Drive-Ins and Drives.

 - Baramee Thai Bistro: Baramee lives up to its namesake—a Buddhist word that, as the owners put it, roughly represents making others happy to reach fulfillment—by serving up coveted recipes from Northeastern Thailand.